billstclair/elm-html-template/README.md

 One of the problems I find with Elm is that the HTML is compiled into the JavaScript code for a web site.
 This package is the basis of a much more data-driven HTML generation mechanism.

+The included example application is live at [lisplog.org/elm-html-template](https://lisplog.org/elm-html-template/).

 Bill St. Clair &lt;<billstclair@gmail.com>&gt;<br/>
 3 March 2017